Pillar, Márquez help Rockies hand Giants costly loss, 7-2

 UP NEXT

-LHP Kyle Freeland (2-2, 3.75 ERA) pitches for the Rockies on Tuesday night, in search of his first win since Aug.
+LHP Kyle Freeland (2-2, 3.75 ERA) pitches for the Rockies on Tuesday night in search of his first win since Aug.
 1. The Giants will counter with LHP Drew Smyly (0-0, 3.94), making his fourth start of the season.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports